2019 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 5: Lobov vs Knight
+BKFC 5: Lobov vs. Knight

-'Bare Knuckle Fighting Championship 5: Lobov vs Knight' was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 6, 2019 at the Mississippi Coast Coliseum in Biloxi, USA.
+BKFC 5: Lobov vs. Knight was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 6, 2019 at the Mississippi Coast Coliseum in Biloxi, USA.

 Background

 This event featured a fight between two UFC Veterans, Artem Lobov and Jason Knight in the main event.
 Also featured on this card was the semi-finals of a 8-Man Lightweight Tournament.